Skip Ribbon Commands

 • Expand eligible inputs to the calculation of net emissions and renewable electricity percentage.

-Stakeholders continued to support the CERT report as a valuable information source, noting the positive progress that has been made on the design of the CERT report thus far.
+Stakeholders continued to support the report as a valuable information source.
+They noted the positive progress that has been made on the design of the report so far.

 What we will do

-We have updated the CERT guidelines to address issues identified during the pilot and implement the proposed changes set out in the consultation paper.
-We will continue to evolve the design of the CERT report as the Australian and international mandatory and voluntary climate disclosure regimes develop further.
+We have updated the report guidelines to address issues identified during the pilot and implement the proposed changes set out in the consultation paper.
+We'll continue to evolve the design of the report as the Australian and international mandatory and voluntary climate disclosure regimes develop further.

-Feedback from pilot companies, consultation submissions and other stakeholders has been incorporated into the guidelines for the CERT report 2023.
-A summary of these changes is provided below.
+Feedback from pilot companies, consultation submissions and other stakeholders has been incorporated into the guidelines for the 2023 report.
+A summary of these changes:

-• Completing the picture of a company’s climate related commitments: Companies are required to report all eligible climate-related commitments in the CERT report.
-This includes commitments relating to their greenhouse gas emissions and/or energy use.
+• Completing the picture of a company’s climate related commitments: Companies are required to report all eligible climate-related commitments in the report.
+This includes commitments relating to their greenhouse gas emissions and energy use.

-• Recognising independently assured commitments: The CER represents independently assured commitments as a third commitment category.
-This allows companies to show progress on their commitments where progress cannot be verified using CER-held data – including commitments relating to a company’s emissions intensity, scope 3 or international emissions.
+• Recognising independently assured commitments: We represent independently assured commitments as a third commitment category.
+This allows companies to show progress on their commitments where progress can't be verified using our data – including commitments relating to a company’s emissions intensity, scope 3 or international emissions.

-• Adding a jurisdictional power percentage: Recognising LGC surrenders on behalf of a jurisdiction (for example, the ACT Government’s Renewable Energy Target) better reflects the renewable electricity consumption of companies located in jurisdictions with a renewable electricity target.
+• Adding a jurisdictional power percentage: Recognising large-scale generation certificate surrenders on behalf of a jurisdiction (for example, the ACT Government’s Renewable Energy Target) better reflects the renewable electricity consumption of companies located in jurisdictions with a renewable electricity target.

-• Streamlining reporting requirements: An alternative methodology has been developed for calendar year and equity reporting, where companies may report independently assured data directly to the CER.
+• Streamlining reporting requirements: An alternative methodology has been developed for calendar year and equity reporting, where companies may report independently assured data directly to us.
 This addresses issues raised by companies regarding the complexities of adjusting NGER data for equity share or calendar year reporting.

-• Updating the Residual Mix Factor (RMF): The Australia Government’s Climate Active scheme is planning to update their calculation of the RMF – an important factor in market-based scope 2 emissions accounting.
-The proposed methodology will improve accuracy and reduce the potential for double counting by excluding voluntary large-scale and small-scale renewables that could be claimed under either the CERT report or Climate Active.
-The CERT report 2023 has adopted the new methodology planned for 2022 calendar year reporting.
+• Updating the residual mix factor: The Australia Government’s Climate Active scheme is planning to update their calculation of the residual mix factor – an important factor in market-based scope 2 emissions accounting.
+The proposed methodology will improve accuracy and reduce the potential for double counting by excluding voluntary large-scale and small-scale renewables that could be claimed under either the report or Climate Active.
+The 2023 report has adopted the new methodology planned for 2022 calendar year reporting.

 • Revising base period emissions in response to structural changes: Where a company has undergone a significant structural change (such as a merger, acquisition or divestment), the company should revise their base period emissions to allow meaningful comparison of the company’s progress over time.

-Following public consultation 1, the CER undertook a co-design process with a cohort of NGER reporters.
+Following public consultation one, we undertook a co-design process with a cohort of NGER reporters.

-The co-design process took into account feedback from public consultation and considered how the CERT report could contribute to the corporate sustainability reporting of companies.
+The process took into account feedback from public consultation and considered how the report could contribute to the corporate sustainability reporting of companies.
 A number of areas were worked on, including:

 • alignment with how emissions commitments are framed